 Once your posts are out there, don’t just forget about them!
 Stop back to your page daily and take a few minutes to “like” posts and comment on comments that are left.
 Everyone loves a two way conversation and your readers are going to feel more connected to you when you are chatting with them.

 Taking a few minutes today to get your Facebook Page in order will pay off down the road.
-Set a solid foundation today and get ready to rock Facebook in 2018!
+Set a solid foundation today and get ready to rock your Facebook Author Page!

 Still Feel Overwhelmed?

 Did you know that A Cozy Experience offers social media support for cozy mystery authors?
 In addition to my Custom Facebook Parties, I’m happy to help write social media content, coordinate your giveaways, manage your Facebook Groups, and more.
 Shoot me an email and let’s chat!